danvalentinpopa/SeleniumJavaSkeleton/README.md

 2. Extend the BaseTest class in your test classes for driver management.

-3. Implement your test logic using web element selectors and action methods from the pages and actions packages.
+3. Implement your test logic using web element selectors and action methods from the pages and pages.elements.actions packages.

 Test Data
 1. You can store test data in the src/main/resources/testdata directory.
 Access it using appropriate methods in your test classes.